Breathe (Better Call Saul): Plot

 Jimmy McGill looks for a job while serving the suspension of his law license.
 He interviews for a sales position at Neff Copiers and notices a collection of Hummel figurines in their office.
-The owners show apprehension about his recent exit from the law and say they will get back to him after interviewing other candidates.
+The owners are apprehensive about his recent exit from the law and say they will get back to him after interviewing other candidates.
 He starts to leave but turns back and makes an aggressive case to be hired on the spot.
 The owners are impressed and offer him the job, but Jimmy refuses, contemptuous at how easily they were convinced with no due diligence.

 Lydia Rodarte-Quayle meets with Mike Ehrmantraut to discuss his recent security audit, reminding him that his contracted consulting work for Madrigal was only meant to be a no-show job to launder the money he stole.
 Mike says the audits provide a plausible cover story if anyone questions the payments.
 When Lydia complains to Gus Fring, he tacitly approves of Mike's actions.

 Howard Hamlin meets with Kim Wexler and Rebecca Bois to discuss Chuck McGill's estate.
-The bequests include a sealed letter from Chuck and for Jimmy, which Kim recognizes as a tactic that prevents Jimmy from challenging the will.
+The bequests include a sealed letter from Chuck and $5,000 for Jimmy, which Kim recognizes as a tactic that prevents Jimmy from challenging the will.
 After Rebecca leaves, Kim furiously accuses Howard of treating Jimmy poorly to ease his own guilt about Chuck's death.
 That evening, Kim holds off on giving the documents to Jimmy.
 Suspecting from his previous knowledge (Note: As seen in "Alpine Shepherd Boy".) that one of the copier company's Hummels is worth thousands of dollars, Jimmy searches online to confirm his hunch, then calls Mike.

-Gus learns that Hector Salamanca is comatose and arranges for Dr. Bruckner, a skilled physician from Johns Hopkins, to oversee his recovery.
+Gus learns that Hector Salamanca is no longer comatose and arranges for Dr. Bruckner, a skilled physician from Johns Hopkins, to oversee his recovery.
 She speaks fluent Spanish and explains Hector's course of treatment to Leonel and Marco Salamanca.
-Tyrus Kitt brings Gus a copy of Hector's medical file, and Gus confirms his suspicions that Nacho Varga tried to kill Hector.
+Tyrus Kitt brings Gus a copy of Hector's medical file, and Gus confirms his suspicion that Nacho Varga tried to kill Hector.

 Nacho and Arturo arrive at the Los Pollos Hermanos chicken farm to pick up their share of the next drug shipment.
-Arturo strongarms Gus's men for an extra kilo as he saw Nacho do on a previous occasion.
+Arturo strongarms Gus' men for an extra kilo as he saw Nacho do on a previous occasion.
 (Note: As seen in "Off Brand".)
 As they leave, Arturo brags about his success, but Gus ambushes them and suffocates Arturo with a plastic bag.
-He then blackmails Nacho, revealing that he knows Nacho switched Hector's medication but has not told the Salamancas.
+He then blackmails Nacho, revealing that he knows Nacho tried to kill Hector but has not told the Salamancas.